DuurenbayarUlz/ratemyproject/README.md

 10. Allow a user to be able to reload their webcoin gift card once every 24 hours from `My Account` page.

 ### Development

-## npm run start / yarn start to start the app locally

 1. When you are making changes, make sure to checkout out a new branch and push it to the repo using